-Under Title VII, there are two recognized types of workplace sexual harassment claims:
+Types of workplace sexual harassment claims:

 Quid pro quo sexual harassment is when a person in authority, usually a supervisor, demands that subordinates tolerate sexual harassment as a condition of employment decisions like promotions, assignments, or keeping your job.
 Unwelcome sexual advances, requests for sexual favors, or other conduct of a sexual nature is quid pro quo sexual harassment when:

 - submission to such sexual conduct is explicitly or implicitly a term or condition of employment or